dxit/react-redux-would-you-rather/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+# How It Works
+#### App Functionality
+The person using your application have a way of impersonating/logging in as an existing user.

+Information about the logged in user appears on the top right of the page.
+If someone tries to navigate anywhere by entering the address in the address bar, the user is asked to sign in and then the requested page is shown.
+The application allows the user to log out and log back in.

+Once the user logs in, the user is able to toggle between his/her answered and unanswered polls on the home page, which is located at the root.
+The polls in both categories are arranged from the most recently created (top) to the least recently created (bottom).
+The unanswered questions are shown by default, and the name of the logged in user is visible on the page in the top right corner.

+Each polling question has a link to the details of that poll.
+The details of each poll is available at `questions/:question_id`.

+When a poll is clicked on the home page, the following is shown:

+- Text “Would You Rather”;
+- Avatar of the user who posted the polling question; and
+- Two options.

+For answered polls, each of the two options contains the following:

+- Text of the option;
+- Number of people who voted for that option; and
+- Percentage of people who voted for that option.

+The option selected by the logged-in user is clearly marked.

+Since we want to make sure our application creates a good user experience, the application shows a 404 page if the user is trying to access a poll that does not exist.
+(Please keep in mind that newly created polls will not be accessible at their url because of the way the backend is set up in this application.)
+It also display a navigation bar so that the user can easily navigate anywhere in the application.

+So what happens when someone votes in a poll?
+Upon voting in a poll, all of the information of an answered poll are displayed.
+The user’s response are recorded and clearly visible on the poll details page.
+Users can only vote once per poll; they aren’t allowed to change their answer after they’ve voted -- no cheating allowed 😁!
+When the user comes back to the home page, the polling question appears in the “Answered” column.

+It would be no fun to vote in polls if we couldn’t post our own questions!
+The form for posting new polling questions is available at the `/add` route.
+The application shows the text “Would You Rather” and have a form for creating two options.
+Upon submitting the form, a new poll is created, the user it taken to the home page, and the new polling question appears in the correct category on the home page.

+But how can we know how many questions each user has asked and answered?
+Let’s get some healthy competition going here!
+The application have a leaderboard that’s available at the `/leaderboard` route.
+Each entry on the leaderboard contains the following:

+- User’s name;
+- User’s picture;
+- Number of questions the user asked; and
+- Number of questions the user answered

+Users are ordered in descending order based on the sum of the number of questions they’ve asked and the number of questions they’ve answered.
+The more questions you ask and answer, the higher up you move.

+The user are able to navigate to the leaderboard, to a specific question, and to the form that allows the user to create a new poll both from within the app and by typing in the address into the address bar.
+To make sure we’re showing the data that is relevant to the user, the application requires the user to be signed in order to access those pages.

+Enjoy!

 ## Data

 There are two types of objects stored in our database: